chillexistence/DerbyNet-Photo-Kiosk/README.md

 # Why This Exists

-Many Pinewood Derby events want racer photos in DerbyNet, but capturing them manually is slow and error-prone.
+Many Pinewood Derby events want racer photos in DerbyNet, but capturing them manually is slow and error-prone, or recalling which picture goes with which racer.

 This kiosk makes photo capture: